The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 6.1 The Vacuum Phase Transition

-Standard General Relativity models the horizon as a coordinate singularity.
-In the SSM, it is a
+Standard General Relativity models the horizon as a coordinate singularity on a smooth

 v